Dan Eaves: Career

 Eaves was poised to join Team Clyde Valley Racing in the 2007 BTCC season, when the team were tipped to enter a pair of bio-ethanol Chevrolet Lacettis.
 However, the team did not appear in that year or in 2008 after a sponsor pulled out.
 The team entered in 2009 giving Eaves his return to the BTCC alongside Adam Jones in a pair of bio-ethanol fuelled SEAT Leons under the banner of Cartridge World Carbon Zero Racing.
 However Eaves backed away from the team to allow them to bring in some sponsorship held by another driver Gordon Shedden after a frustrating start to the season for Eaves (lack of spares and an underpowered engine) caused him to re-think whether he wanted to drive for the struggling CVR.
 Problems with the finances of the team meant the team later withdrew from the season.

 It was speculated that Eaves may return to BTCC in the 2013–14 season with 888 which didn't materialise.

 Personal

-Dan is married and he has a daughter who was born in 2007 and a son in 2008.
+Eaves is married and he has a daughter who was born in 2007 and a son in 2008.